Definition of Transferable Letter of Credit

 Example of Transferable Letter of Credit

-Kira Ltd, a German company places an order to Sim Ltd., an American company.
+Kira Ltd, a German company, places an order with Sim Ltd., an American company.
 Sim Ltd. requests Kira Ltd to issue a Transferable Letter of Credit so that it can avail credit facility from its supplier on the basis of such letter of credit.
-Kira Ltd. requests its bank to issue Transferable Letter of Credit.
-In this scenario, if the bank refuses to issue Transferable Letter of Credit, Sim Ltd. cannot further avail credit facilities.
-However, if the bank agrees to the request of Kira Ltd., Sim Ltd. can issue the Transferable Letter of Credit to its supplier i.e. the secondary beneficiary.
+Kira Ltd. requests its bank to issue a Transferable Letter of Credit.
+In this scenario, if the bank refuses to issue a Transferable Letter of Credit, Sim Ltd. cannot further avail of credit facilities.
+However, if the bank agrees to the request of Kira Ltd., Sim Ltd. can issue the Transferable Letter of Credit to its supplier, i.e., the secondary beneficiary.

-On the other hand, it also acts as a credit document but with a little difference.
-Here the middlemen / first beneficiary/exporter request the buyer to issue a Transferable Letter of Credit so that he can endorse it further to the supplier of the material i.e. the secondary beneficiary.
+On the other hand, it also acts as a credit document but is slightly different.
+Here the mediators / first beneficiary/exporter request the buyer to issue a Transferable Letter of Credit so that he can endorse it further to the supplier of the material, i.e., the secondary beneficiary.
 If the Letter of Credit is not transferable, it cannot be handed over to the supplier.

 Non-Transferable Letter of Credit

-Non-Transferable Letter of Credit is exactly opposite of Transferable Letter of Credit.
-In Non-Transferable Letter of Credit, the bank refuses to allow the transfer of credit to any other beneficiary other than the first beneficiary.
-Thus, it cannot be transferred to any party and only exporter/middlemen/first beneficiary can claim the credit for it.
+A non-transferable letter of credit is exactly the opposite of a Transferable Letter of Credit.
+In a Non-Transferable Letter of Credit, the bank refuses to allow the transfer of credit to any other beneficiary other than the first beneficiary.
+Thus, it cannot be transferred to any party, and only the exporter/mediators/first beneficiary can claim the credit for it.

-It has become an important credit facility tool for the businesses.
+It has become an important credit facility tool for businesses.
 It promotes international trade.
-With Transferable Letter of Credit, the exporter gets the opportunity to expand its business and avail the credit facility with its suppliers.
-The rate at which the world economies are growing, tools like Transferable Letter of Credit promotes trade among nations.
+With a Transferable Letter of Credit, the exporter gets the opportunity to expand its business and avail of the credit facility with its suppliers.
+With the rate at which the world economies are growing, tools like Transferable Letters of Credit promote trade among nations.
 Going forward Transferable Letter of Credit shall form an integral part of the business.